google/dfindexeddb/README.md

 dfindexeddb ldb -s SOURCE -o jsonl
 ```

-To parse IndexedDB records from a LevelDB log (.log) file and output the results using the Python repr, use the following command:
+To parse IndexedDB records from a LevelDB log (.log) file and output the results as the Python printable representation, use the following command:

 ```
 dfindexeddb log -s SOURCE -o repr
 ```

-To parse a Chrome/Chromium IndexedDB file as a blink value and output the results as JSON:
+To parse a file as a Chrome/Chromium IndexedDB blink value and output the results as JSON:

 ```
 dfindexeddb blink -s SOURCE